rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 So, if possible, configure the network such that the Raft port on each node is only accessible from other nodes in the cluster.
 Alternatively run the Raft connections on a physically, or logically, different network from the network the HTTP API is connected to.
 There is no need for the Raft port to be accessible by rqlite clients, which only need to use the HTTP API.

-If the IP addresses (or subnets) of rqlite clients is also known, it may also be possible to limit access to the HTTP API from those addresses only.
+If the IP addresses (or subnets) of rqlite clients are also known, it may also be possible to limit access to the HTTP API from those addresses only.

 AWS EC2 [Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-network-security.html), for example, support all this functionality.
 So if running rqlite in the AWS EC2 cloud you can implement this level of security at the network level.